Mature Masculine

 Alive: Synthesis generates energy and insight.

-Integration feels like coming home—scattered pieces finding their place.
+Integration feels like coming home—scattered pieces settling into where they belong.

 Cultivating Integration